 Did they hurry to get the bodies of the cross 12 hours before Sabbath started the next morning?
 No, the Sabbath started in the evening at sunset, and hence they were in a hurry.

 But that’s not the big issue.
 The real issue is, when is the Shabbat?
 On what day do we keep it?
 We agree the Shabbat is the Seventh day from creation.
 We have disagreement, believe it or not, how to count seven days from creation.
 I believe the way to do that is to count to seven.
-You believe it is done by observing the equinox at spring time to see when the first day of the first month is and then count seven days from that day.
+You believe it is done by observing the equinox at spring time to see when the fourth day of the first month is and then count three days from that day.
 In the ten commandments we are told to keep holy the Shabbat day and to work six days and rest on the seventh.
 Your calendar breaks that eternal pattern.
 You have and awkward week of more than six days of work when you adjust annually for the new Shabbat.
 You are therefore breaking a clear and very simple Torah commandment, which tells us to work six days and rest on the seventh.

 So to answer that question, what verse in the Bible tells us to keep holy “Saturday”, the answer is Ex.
 20:8, which tells us to keep holy the Shabbat day.
 And we Jews have meticulously kept the Shabbat for millenia.
 I find it offensive, that people claim we do not know how to count to seven.
 The only way to keep the Shabbat is to count to seven perpetually, as mankind has done for the past 6000 years.